 Strengthen the capacity of the health system to respond to health care needs, have stronger links with communities, and effectively implement public education and policies.

 World Vision works closely with the Chinese Center for Disease Control and Prevention to provide technical support to local health systems and to improve environmental hygiene.
 We also support policy research of local health systems and academia in the areas of WASH and child injuries, by developing evidence-based interventions and effective ways to implement policies.

-- Carried out child injury prevention activities (especially about drowning, road traffic injuries and falls) for over 10,600 people.
+- Conducted education activities on child injury prevention (especially drowning, traffic injuries and falls) for 26,019 people.